hashib786/HashibMarket/readme.md

    _Admin Accessible:_

-   - GET /: Get a list of all reviews
+   - GET /: Get a list of all reviews.
    - DELETE /:reviewId: Delete any review by ID (for admin).

 6. **/admins:**